R. Kelly Reportedly Under Criminal Investigation In Georgia

 CNN reports that Joycelyn Savage, one of the women who spoke out against Kelly in the documentary series, was contacted by the Fulton County District Attorney through her lawyer Gerald Griggs days ago.

 On Tuesday, Cook County State’s Attorney Kim Foxx held a press conference, urging those with information on the abuse allegations against Kelly to come forward.
+(Cook County is in Chicago, where much of the alleged abuse reportedly took place.)
 During the press conference, Foxx stated that she had been contacted by the families of two missing women who allege that these women potentially visited Kelly's Chicago home.
 Per Foxx, Kelly is not being charged in Cook County at this time.

 Kelly has vehemently denied all wrongdoing.
-TMZ reported earlier this week that he is planning on launching a website titled "Surviving Lies" which seeks to "expose" the alleged survivors featured in the documentary, whom the musician claims are lying about the alleged abuse.
-A Facebook page featuring the same content was reportedly taken down for violating the site's community standards.
+TMZ reported earlier this week that he is planning to launch a website titled "Surviving Lies" which seeks to "expose" the alleged survivors featured in the documentary, whom the musician claims are lying about the alleged abuse.
+A Facebook page featuring the same content was reportedly taken down for violating the site's community standards earlier this week.

 Refinery29 has reached out to representatives for Kelly and to the Cook County District Attorney.
 The Fulton County District Attorney has no comment.